marek-g/rust-fui/README.md

 - you do not care about redraw calls
 - `ui!` macro for easier view creation
 - extensive styling (style can change behavior)
+- async support (enabled as a feature) - IN PROGRESS

 ## Example